novouss/automation-agent/README.md

 Due to the unpredictable nature of incoming data (from logs, ticket systems, source code, surveys, etc.) the team has decided to use a Large Language Model (LLM) as an intermediate transformer.
 In this role, the LLM will perform small, reasonably deterministic tasks.

-Your assignment is to build an automation agent that accepts plain‑English tasks, carries out the required (multi‑step) process leveraging an LLM where required.
-The finished processing artifacts must be exactly verifiable against pre‑computed expected results.

 ## API Capabilities

 - Use a [Dockerfile](Dockerfile) to build and run the application
-- Capable of doing the following requests through to its api:
+- Capable of doing the following requests through api requests:
     - Generate data files required for the next tasks
     - Format markdowns using `prettier@3.4.2`
     - Count the number of days in a list dates